First ‘Wonder Woman’ Reactions Emerge

 Bustle’s Anna Klassen didn’t go into specifics about the film, but she did have nothing but praise for Patty Jenkins.

-Warner Bros are not taking any chances with the reviews for Wonder Woman, though, as the studio’s embargo for the blockbuster is still May 31st, which is just two days before the film is released into cinemas.
-This usually isn’t the greatest sign for a film, as it suggests that the studio aren’t confident that it will receive positive reviews.
+Warner Bros. is not taking any chances with the reviews for Wonder Woman, though, as the studio’s embargo for the blockbuster is still May 31st, which is just two days before the film is released to cinemas.
+This usually isn’t the greatest sign for a film, as it suggests that the studio isn’t confident that it will receive positive reviews.

-However, the first indication is that the reviews for Wonder Woman won’t be as savage this time around, a probably that the DC Extended Universe has had in the recent past.
-Starting with Man Of Steel, which scored just 55% on Rotten Tomatoes when it was released in 2013.
-This was actually a high for the DC Extended Universe, as its follow-up Batman v Superman: Dawn Of Justice amassed only 28% on the same website, while Suicide Squad couldn’t even reach that amount as it scored just 25%.
+However, the first indication is that the reviews for Wonder Woman won’t be as savage this time around, a problem that the DC Extended Universe has had in the recent past.
+Starting with Man Of Steel, which scored just 55 percent on Rotten Tomatoes when it was released in 2013.
+This was actually a high for the DC Extended Universe, as its follow-up Batman v Superman: Dawn Of Justice amassed only 28 percent on the same website, while Suicide Squad couldn’t even reach that amount as it scored just 25 percent.
 We’ll find out what Wonder Woman can score on the website, and whether or not the reviews are mostly positive or negative or somewhere in between, shortly after it’s released on June 2.

-[Featured Image by Warner Bros]
+[Featured Image by Warner Bros.]